Mind the gap

-"Mind the gap" or sometimes "watch the gap" is an audible or visual warning phrase issued to rail passengers to take caution while crossing the horizontal, and in some cases vertical, spatial gap between the train doorway and the station platform edge.
+"Mind the gap" or sometimes "watch the gap" is an audible and written warning phrase issued to rail passengers to take caution while crossing the horizontal, and in some cases vertical, spatial gap between the train doorway and the station platform edge.

 The phrase was first introduced in 1968 on the London Underground in the United Kingdom.
 It is popularly associated with the UK among tourists because of the particularly British word choice (this meaning of the verb mind has largely fallen into disuse in American English, where the term "watch your step" is more commonly used).

 Origin of the phrase

 The phrase "Mind the gap" was coined in around 1968 for a planned automated announcement, after it had become impractical for drivers and station attendants to warn passengers.
 London Underground chose digital recording using solid state equipment with no moving parts.
 As data storage capacity was expensive, the phrase had to be short.
 A concise warning was also easier to paint onto the platform.

 The equipment was supplied by AEG Telefunken.
 According to the Independent on Sunday, sound engineer Peter Lodge, who owned Redan Recorders in Bayswater, working with a Scottish Telefunken engineer, recorded an actor reading "Mind the gap" and "Stand clear of the doors please", but the actor insisted on royalties and the phrases had to be re-recorded.
 Lodge read the phrases to line up the recording equipment for level, and those were used.

 While Lodge's recording is still in use, some lines use other recordings.
 From 2005, the voice of Phil Sayer was heard on the Jubilee, Northern, and Piccadilly lines.
 When he died in 2016, The New York Times, one of many newspapers worldwide to report his death, said, "Mr. Sayer's was not the only voice cautioning passengers to 'mind the gap', but it is arguably the most familiar one."
 For 15 years before that, the voice on the Piccadilly line was that of Archers actor Tim Bentinck, but is now Julie Berry's.
 Another announcement was recorded by voice artist Emma Clarke.
 At least ten stations were supplied with announcers manufactured by PA Communications Ltd. of Milton Keynes.
 The recorded voice is that of Keith Wilson, their industrial sales manager (May 1990).
 It can still be heard at Paddington for example.
 Keith Wilson's voice can be heard in the background of a scene in the Bond film Skyfall.

 In March 2013, an old "Mind the gap" recording by Oswald Laurence was restored to the curved northbound platform at Embankment station on the Northern line's Charing Cross branch so that the actor's widow, Dr Margaret McCollum, could hear his voice.